darshanmarathe/darshanmarathe/README.md

 ### BindingJs
 [github.com/darshanmarathe/bindingsjs](https://github.com/darshanmarathe/bindingsjs)
 JS
-Micro Front-end event binding with declarative programing Write 0 JS for binding your micro frontends
+Micro Front-end event binding with declarative programming Write 0 JS for binding your micro frontend

 ***FEATURES***
  * Pass strings with Events to other controls.
  * Pass Object with Events to other controls.
  * Pass strings/Objects to function.
- * Complex property binding with targrt format.
+ * Complex property binding with target format.

 ### json_server_next